cweitkamp3/MMSpaces/README.md

 ```
 In the following, we briefly illustrate the usage of the main functions in simple settings.
 ## Gromov-Wasserstein
-First of all, we illustrate the algorithm for approximating (local minima of) the Gromov-Wasserstein distance, which is a popular tool for various data analysis tasks.
+First of all, we showcase the algorithm for approximating (local minima of) the Gromov-Wasserstein distance, which is a popular tool for various data analysis tasks.
 Consider the following example:
 ```julia
 using MMSpaces
 using Distributions